globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 The default configuration has this feature disabled.

-Encryption of Temporary Files
+Encryption of temporary files
 -----------------------------
 Files uploaded and temporarily stored on disk during the upload process are encrypted with a temporary, symmetric AES key to prevent any unencrypted data from being written to disk.
 Encryption is performed in streaming mode using `AES 128-bit` in `CTR mode`.
 Key files are stored in memory and are unique for each file being uploaded.

-Secure File Delete
+Secure file delete
 ------------------
 Every file deleted by the application is overwritten before the file space is released on disk.